kevinseabourne/solid-styles/README.md

 **Just use animation props directly on any styled component** - automatic detection handles everything:

+> **How it works:** Solid Styles automatically detects when you use animation props like `animate`, `whileHover`, `whileTap`, etc. on a styled component.
+When detected, it dynamically loads and applies the animation system behind the scenes.
+This means you get the performance benefits of code-splitting (animation system only loads when needed) while keeping your code simple and declarative.
+>
+> **No imports needed!** You don't need to import `animated()` or wrap your components.
+Just add animation props and they work automatically.

 ```tsx
 // Create regular styled components
 const Button = styled.button`